yugdr/mysterious-organism/README.md

 # mysterious-organism

-This is a simple project from codeAcademy to get familiar with javascript.
+This is a simple project from codeAcademy to get familiar with javascript object, array, loops and iterators.